octobercms/docs/3.x/extend/extending.md

 }
 ```

-Next this will demonstrate how to hook to this new event from inside the [page execution life cycle](../cms/layouts.md#oc-dynamic-layouts).
+Next this will demonstrate how to hook to this new event from inside the [Layout Execution Life Cycle](../cms/themes/layouts.md).
 This will write to the trace log when the `onPost` event handler is called inside the `Topic` component (above).

 ```
 [topic]